JackieTseng/paper-notes/docs/2/README.md

 ### Discussions

-* **Pruning and Quantization** working together receive the best compression rate and performance.
+* **Pruning and Quantization** working together receives the best compression rate and performance.
 * **Linear Initizlization** outperforms the density initialization and random initialization.

 ### Q & A